 - THEN, I gradually increased the number of days a week I was running.

 When you add all that up, it took a LONG time to get back to running 4-5 miles at a time.
-My son is 9 months old and I still haven’t run more than 6 miles and haven’t run more than 20 miles in one week.
+Before my son was 9 months old, I still hadn’t run more than 6 miles and hadn’t run more than 20 miles in one week.
 That’s a big difference from my usual 6-7 mile loop and 40-50 miles a week that I ran pre-pregnancy.

 Every time I tried to skip a step and increase running too quickly, I was set back.
 Learn from my mistake and be overly sensitive to what your body is saying and be gentle on it!
 Walk-running really helps this.
 I also recommend taking your child with you on your walk/runs!
 We have the Thule Jogging stroller and it’s AMAZING.
 Read my review here!

 At first the Peloton was fine… over time, I started having pain while riding due to some muscle imbalances I hadn’t fixed.
 So, I worked with my health care team to figure out how to address it and took time off from the Peloton and focused on strength training instead.
-(Thomas approves this message.)
+(My coach was pretty cute. 😉 )

 The type of cross-training that works for you may change throughout your postpartum journey.
 Listen to your body and keep in touch with your health care providers.